U-Company/python-private-service-layout/{{ cookiecutter.service }}/deployments/README.md

 # /deployments

 You can deploy applications with different docker-compose files and different environment files.
-Our docker files are built by a make file, which uses as API interface for commutication building of any programm.
+Our docker files are built by a make file, which uses as API interface for commutication building of any program.

 Type of docker files: